Smartphone vs. Smartphone in 2021

-But in 2021, the most significant upgrade won’t come from a specific mobile device - it’ll come from a massive increase in data transmission through an upgrade to a national 5G mobile network.
+But in the near future, the most significant upgrade won’t come from a specific mobile device - it’ll come from a massive increase in data transmission through an upgrade to a national 5G mobile network.

 Note: check out a previous article to learn more about what the G’s mean.

 But the new 5G networks also need new devices that can take full advantage of improved data transmission capabilities.